-For those of us who are in the Northeast part of the US, this year the winter seems to be utterly cruel.
-It is almost May when we should be experiencing Spring in full force but every time we think Spring and warmer temperatures are here, the Winter weather makes its reappearance with its mix of snow showers and near freezing temperatures continuing to taunt us and makes us want to say: “Enough of Winter already”.
+In some parts of the world, Spring is usually the time of the year that brings in the much needed joy and respite from the cold harsh winters.
+However some years, the winter may to be utterly cruel when it extends into April/May when one should be experiencing Spring in full force.
+And some years could be especially cruel when every time one thinks Spring and warmer temperatures are there, the Winter weather makes its reappearance with its mix of snow showers and near freezing temperatures continuing to taunt its citizens and makes them want to say: “Enough of Winter already”.

 This could be analogous to our journey of life as well when there are periods of dread and bleakness that just never seems to end.
 During such times, just when we think one trial is over and we get ready to breathe a sigh of life to pick up our pieces and rebuild again, another trial hits.

 Maybe you have experienced it in the past.
 Or maybe you are walking that path of long-suffering now.

 No matter the case, this week I am here to point to the biblical example we have: Job.

 Most of you are probably well versed in this book of the Bible – perhaps at least the prologue and the epilogue, but let me highlight a few things for you that have stood out for me in my own recent review of this book.

 - Job was a righteous man who feared God.